KatherineMulder/ITPR6.518-Enterprise-Software-Development-Development/Information/Deployment.md

 Provide a document that lists the additional specifications that were missing but required to implement your solution.
 - Owners can set read or read/write permissions?

+*Testing*
+For the Note:
+1. Invalid Status:create a note with an invalid or unsupported status and verify that an error is not returned.

+2. Delegation cannot create a note without specifying a delegation